scoopex/hostctl/README.md

 # Missing features

 - Implement completion of hosts and groups
-- cluster shell mode with "--inscreen" : send STDIN of a master terminal to all screens
 - packaging for rpm and deb
 - Manual sorting of nodes
 - Health check cmd for finishing the node